 Water quality

 SA Health and SA Water continue to work cooperatively to ensure the protection of public health in the supply of drinking water across South Australia.
-SA Water continues to comply with the requirements of the Safe Drinking Water Act 2011 including water quality monitoring, the notification of incidents, and successfully completed an independent audit against criteria in the Act during March and April 2024.
+SA Water continues to comply with the requirements of the Safe Drinking Water Act 2011 including water quality monitoring and the notification of incidents, and successfully completed an independent audit against criteria in the Act in March 2025.

 Monitoring of drinking water supplies was in accordance with SA Health approved monitoring programs.
-During 2023-24, SA Water collected 46,505 samples from drinking water supplies throughout the state.
-Samples were analysed for compliance with the Australian Drinking Water Guidelines (2011) (ADWG) and results reported to SA Health in line with agreed reporting protocols.
-Compliance with the ADWG for E. coli was achieved in 100.00 per cent of metropolitan Adelaide samples and 99.93 per cent of regional samples.
-Overall compliance with the ADWG for health related parameters was 99.99 per cent for metropolitan systems and 99.92 per cent for regional areas.
+During 2024-25, SA Water collected 48,499 samples from customer tap locations within drinking water supplies throughout the state.
+Samples were analysed for compliance at these customer tap locations with the Australian Drinking Water Guidelines (2011) (ADWG) and results reported to SA Health in line with agreed reporting protocols.
+Compliance for E. coli was achieved 100 per cent at customer tap locations statewide.
+In addition, overall compliance with the ADWG for health-related parameters was 100 per cent for metropolitan systems and 99.99 per cent for regional areas.

-There was a decrease in the number of detections of E. coli in drinking water samples in 2023-24.
-Detections were low-level and in isolated samples, with followup samples clear of E. coli.
-Overall compliance of E. coli monitoring remained high.
-Incidents were notified and managed under the interagency Water/Wastewater Incident Notification and Communication Protocol and reported in a timely manner Appropriate remedial actions and responses were implemented following incidents to ensure the protection of public health was maintained at all times.
+Incidents were notified and managed under the interagency Water/Wastewater Incident Notification and Communication Protocol and reported in a timely manner.
+Appropriate remedial actions and responses were implemented following incidents to ensure the protection of public health was maintained at all times.

-The detection of enteric protozoa (Cryptosporidium and Giardia) in drinking water catchments and source waters was reduced in 2023-24 possibly influenced by lower rainfall in the first 6 months of 2024.
-There were 3 Type 1 incidents involving detection of enteric protozoa including one in treated product water (Cryptosporidium) and 2 at the inlets to drinking water treatment plants.
+Reduced rainfall events in this period contributed to a decrease in reported detection of enteric protozoa (Cryptosporidium and Giardia) in drinking water catchments and source waters from 31 reported incidents in 2023-24 to 14 reported incidents in 2024-25.
+There were three incidents involving detection of enteric protozoa including one in treated product water (Cryptosporidium) and 2 at the inlets to drinking water treatment plants.

-The Cryptosporidium detected in the treated water sample was not human infectious.
-Protozoa were not detected in follow up samples.
-No faults were detected from the continuousmonitoring of treatment plant performance during the periods when the protozoa were detected.
-Installation of ceramic membranes for the treatment of wastewash water at the Anstey Hill Treatment Plant provided additional protection for drinking water quality.
+Protozoa were not detected in follow-up samples.
+No faults were detected during the continuous monitoring of treatment plant performance during the periods when the protozoa were detected.

 The Safe Drinking Water Act 2011 (the Act) and Safe Drinking Water Regulations 2012 provide the regulatory framework for drinking water providers in South Australia and are administered primarily by SA Health.